kken0201/vscode-esa/README.md

-# vscode-esa README
+# vscode-esa

-This is the README for your extension "vscode-esa".
+Extension for Visual Studio Code to create, open and edit Esa posts.

 ## Features